ETA 29 and 19

 Naturally, their involvement in the high-pressure work programs dictated by the needs of the war effort provided young Eric and Ken Bedford with invaluable hands-on experience in the precision engineering field.
 By the end of the war, both brothers had become accomplished young engineers.
 In addition to this, Ken had also developed his artistic talents both as a photographer and a musician.
 He had become a highly proficient saxophone player, performing periodically with various big bands including the famous Ted Heath dance band.
 It was while playing one night that he first met his future wife Dorothy.
 They married in 1945 and their first son Lyndon was born in 1947.
 The marriage was to last for the next 66 years until Dorothy’s death in 2011 following a stroke.

 After the war, most of the precision engineering work dried up more or less overnight, causing the business to contract severely.
-C. J. Bedford closed the London premises and relocated to Watford in Hertfordshire, where he opened a new garage on the Watford Bypass.
+Seeking a change of scene, C. J. Bedford closed the London premises and relocated to Watford in Hertfordshire, where he opened a new garage on the Watford Bypass.
 His two sons moved with him, becoming actively involved with the relocated business.

 C. J. Bedford soon decided to resume his former activities in the field of light precision engineering. now in partnership with his two sons.
 The new precision engineering venture traded under the company name of ETA Instruments Ltd. It was originally located on the Watford Bypass in the “back room” at the family garage location.
 Incidentally, as of 2012 after the passage of some 65 years, this garage still existed, although it had then changed hands many times.